 “The city’s goal is to have a vaccinated workforce.
 As such, employees will not have the option to ‘opt out’ of getting vaccinated and become subject to weekly testing,” the city ordinance (pdf) reads.

-In a recent public order (pdf), Los Angeles Mayor Eric Garcetti wrote, “The best way to reduce the current level of community transmission and to prevent future surges is for everyone who is eligible, including those who have recovered from a COVID-19 infection, to get fully vaccinated as soon as possible.”
+In a recent public order (pdf), Los Angeles Mayor Eric Garcetti wrote that “the best way to reduce the current level of community transmission and to prevent future surges is for everyone who is eligible, including those who have recovered from a COVID-19 infection, to get fully vaccinated as soon as possible.”

-Unlike other city and county employees, teachers, nurses and other health care workers who have been countering the vaccine mandate through applying for medical or religious exemptions, the group Firefighters4Freedom has taken a different stance.
-They say that as American citizens, they have the right to choose the course of their lives free from government overreach.
+Unlike other city and county employees, teachers, nurses, and other health care workers who have been countering the vaccine mandate through applying for medical or religious exemptions, the group Firefighters4Freedom has taken a different stance.
+They say that as U.S. citizens, they have the right to choose the course of their lives free from government overreach.

-More than 450 LAFD employees have filed for exemptions, but members of Firefighters4Freedom say they believe filing for exemption gives the government too much power and is an admission by employees that the city has ultimate control of the outcome.
-They say the city can claim the exemptions are a hardship and that it’s unable to make accommodations, thereby providing an excuse to let the employee go if they choose not to be vaccinated.
+While more than 450 LAFD employees have filed for exemptions, members of Firefighters4Freedom say they believe filing for exemption gives the government too much power and is an admission by employees that the city has ultimate control of the outcome.
+They say the city can claim the exemptions are a hardship and that it’s unable to make accommodations, thereby providing an excuse to let the employee go if they choose to not get vaccinated.

 The California Fair Employment & Housing Act (FEHA) is the primary state law addressing protections for employees from discrimination, retaliation, and harassment.
 The employment provisions of the FEHA anti-discrimination provisions apply to all employers with five or more full-time or part-time employees.

-Under the law, in mandating vaccinations, the city must provide reasonable accommodation based on disability or a sincerely held religious belief or practice; cannot discriminate against or harass employees or job applicants on the basis of their disability or religion; and cannot retaliate against anyone for engaging in a protected activity, such as requesting a reasonable accommodation.
+Under the law, in mandating vaccinations, the city must provide reasonable accommodation based on disability or a sincerely held religious belief or practice, can’t discriminate against or harass employees or job applicants on the basis of their disability or religion, and can’t retaliate against anyone for engaging in a protected activity, such as requesting a reasonable accommodation.

 Stress Takes a Toll

-Knox says that the mounting stress and anxiety of not knowing what the future holds is taking a toll on the department, and that because union representatives are in a “meet and confer” status, neither the city nor their union are giving any information as to what lies ahead.
+Knox said the mounting stress and anxiety of not knowing what the future holds is taking a toll on the department and that because union representatives are in a “meet and confer” status, neither the city nor their union is giving any information as to what lies ahead.

 Knox said Firefighters4Freedom has been reaching out to help those who are feeling the strain.

-“We are letting members know that we are here for them, that we can get them whatever help is necessary,” Knox said.
+“We are letting members know that we are here for them, that we can get them whatever help is necessary,” he said.
 “Some say they feel like they are on an island with nowhere to turn.
-Their job is already so stressful, then add to that COVID-related, and life and home issues, and then not knowing if they are going to have a job after the 20th, it’s just too much for some of them.”
+Their job is already so stressful, then add to that COVID-related and life and home issues and then not knowing if they are going to have a job after the 20th, it’s just too much for some of them.”

-Knox says the city’s infrastructure has 106 fire stations with approximately 3,400 employees, including the 1,100 to 1,200 personnel per shift on any given day.
-Of those, 1,600 are unvaccinated and another 600 have declined to state.
+Knox said the city’s infrastructure has 106 fire stations with approximately 3,400 employees, including 1,100 to 1,200 personnel per shift on any given day.
+Of those, 1,600 are unvaccinated and another 600 have declined to state their vaccination status.

 “The Constitution states ‘We the People’ in big letters, and allows the government to govern us, not rule us.
-We elect them to govern, to create things that allow us to have our freedoms, and here they’ve changed that,” Knox said.
-“If we allow this, there will be no more legislative process, because they’ll know that no one’s stood up against it, they’ll see it is way too easy to become our rulers.”
+We elect them to govern, to create things that allow us to have our freedoms, and here they’ve changed that,” he said.
+“If we allow this, there will be no more legislative process, because they’ll know that no one’s stood up against it.
+They’ll see it is way too easy to become our rulers.”